Fees and charges

 Undergraduates

-All Home and EU students who are applying to Student Finance for a tuition fee loan, must send a copy of their University or College Payment Advice for 2023/24 to the Tutorial & Admissions Office as soon as they receive it and in any case not later than 25 August 2023 so that the first installment of any tuition fees or other payments due may be billed correctly.
+All Home students who are applying to Student Finance for a tuition fee loan, must send a copy of their University or College Payment Advice for 2025/26 to the Tutorial & Admissions Office as soon as they receive it and in any case not later than 22 August 2025 so that the first installment of any tuition fees or other payments due may be billed correctly.

 Postgraduates